SCToolsfactory/SCJMapper-V2/ReadMe.txt

 cassini@burri-web.org

 Changelog:
+V 2.37 - BETA Build 72 - quick update for PTU 3.1
+- added - PTU 3.1 folder is now checked first - then the 'old' 3.0 installation
+  (<install>\StarCitizenPTU\LIVE) then (<install>\StarCitizen\LIVE)
-V 2.36 - BETA Build 71
+- NOTE: other new stuff is not complete so you're on your own here V 2.36 - BETA Build 71
 - new feature - window for realtime monitoring of the controls (works also in background)
 - add - silently dumps the CSV list along the backup xml file into MyDocuments